EmanueleCs/EmanueleCs/README.md

 ###

-<p align="left">- 🔭 I’m a student of Internet Systems<br>- 📚 I'm currently learning Flutter, Dart and Python<br>- ⚡ In my free time I like to read and leran new things</p>
+<p align="left">- 🔭 I’m a student of Internet Systems<br>- 📚 I'm currently learning Flutter, Dart and Python<br>- ⚡ In my free time I like to read and learn new things</p>

 ###